 Energy Efficient Appliances

 Did you know that the average home creates more pollution than the average car?
-Electricity we use to run all our appliances and devices comes from power plants that burn fossil fuels.
+The electricity we use to run all our appliances and devices comes from power plants that burn fossil fuels.
 The consumption of fossil fuels results in air pollution.
 Air pollution results in global warming which changes the climate of our planet.
-In order to save energy it is important to purchase energy efficient appliances.
+In order to save energy, it is important to purchase energy-efficient appliances.

 Purchasing Energy Efficient Appliances